The story (or a segment/side plot) is about a race, or races in general. This works as a plot device for several reasons:

 - "The Great Camel Race" from Tales of the Arabian Nights

-- Unsurprisingly, this is the point of Indianapolis 500 and NASCAR
+- Unsurprisingly, this is the point of Indianapolis 500, NASCAR, and Victory.

 - The "Crash and Burn" table in Epic Pinball.